VersiraSec/perl-rev-shell/README.md

-# perl-rev-shell
+# Perl Revese Shell
-A simple Perl reverse shell useful for pentest ops
+**A simple Reverse shell writed in Perl**
+Use Netcat to handle connection e.g. nc -lvnp 4444